vikingnoble/Azure-Data-Platform/README.md

     <br>**IMPORTANT**: When you deploy the lab resources in your own subscription you are responsible for the charges related to the use of the services provisioned.
 For more information about the list of services and tips on how to save money when executing these labs, please visit the Cost Management section of the [Lab 0: Deploy Azure Data Platform End2End to your subscription](./Deploy/Deploy.md) page.

-* Labs 1 to 4 require you to open a Remote Desktop Connection (RDP) to Azure Virtual Machines.
+* Labs 1 to 2 require you to open a Remote Desktop Connection (RDP) to Azure Virtual Machines.
 If you are using a Mac, please ensure you have the latest version of the Microsoft Remote Desktop software installed: https://apps.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12

-* Lab 5 requires you to have a Power BI Pro account.
+* Lab 4 requires you to have a Power BI Pro account.
 If you don’t have an account you can sign up for a 60-day trial for free here: https://powerbi.microsoft.com/en-us/power-bi-pro/

 ## Lab Guide

-Throughout a series of 5 labs you will progressively implement a modern data platform architecture using datasets from New York City.
+Throughout a series of 4 labs you will progressively implement a modern data platform architecture using datasets from New York City.

 You will start ingesting relational data about motorvehicle collisions in Manhattan hosted in an Azure SQL Database into your Azure Synapse Analytics data warehouse.
 Then we will introduce the concepts of data lake and  big data challenges and you will put these into practice by ingesting and processing over 50 million yellow taxi ride records stored as large data files stored in your data lake.

 You will then use Databricks and the power of Spark clusters to explore big data files.
-Then you will incorporate AI into your data pipeline by invoking the Cognitive Services Computer Vision API to automatically generate metadata for New York City street photographs and store the metadata in a Cosmos DB database.
-Finally, you will use a LogicApp to simulate high-frequency stock purchase transactions as a source of streaming events that you will capture, store and process in real time with Event Hubs, Stream Analytics and Power BI.
+Then finally, you will use a LogicApp to simulate high-frequency stock purchase transactions as a source of streaming events that you will capture, store and process in real time with Event Hubs, Stream Analytics and Power BI.

 By the end of the workshop you will have implemented the lab architecture referenced below: